dial2vincent/lab/README.md

 # What is  mylab
-> The mylab is to experiment and learn—critical tasks for pursuing cloud computing, Linux, learning a new automation tools for setting up the cloud environment, improving devops work skills, or experimenting with cloud services.
+> My lab is to experiment and learn—critical tasks for pursuing cloud computing, Linux, learning new automation tools for setting up the cloud environment, improving DevOps work skills, or experimenting with cloud services.

 ![Tools on WSL](wsl.PNG)